A simple PHP Website

 PHP basic syntax uses a set of angled brackets.
 Each function ends with a semicolon as shown below.

 All webpages in PHP are created using echo statements.
-The echo statements instructs the browser to output the content and text in the quotes.
+The echo statements instruct the browser to output the content and text in the quotes.
 For example:

 Creating the Website Structure